 }

-On most systems, this reveals your exact GPU model—like "NVIDIA GeForce RTX 3080" or "Apple M1 GPU"—which immediately narrows down the pool of possible users.
+This reveals your exact GPU model—something like "NVIDIA GeForce RTX 4090" or "Apple M3 Pro GPU"—which immediately narrows the tracking pool.

 maxTextureSize: gl.getParameter(gl.MAX_TEXTURE_SIZE),